ding0t/scbc_pecan/docs/labs/picoctf/n0s4n1ty_1.md

 !!! note "Security practice tip!"

     For sudo to work, the web server user will have been added to sudoers.
     That is not normal.
-If it was nto so, we would need some means to privilege escalate
+If not, we would need some means to privilege escalate

 ```php
 <?php